 Darren is also an Anxiety UK approved therapist providing therapeutic support to the charities members and partner beneficiaries.
 He is subject to Anxiety UK’s regular monitoring of his professional qualifications, supervision, continual professional development and professional body membership in addition to complying with the ethical framework and professional standards set down by his registered governing body.

-Furthermore Darren also provides clinical supervision for other therapists and professionals in healthcare or managerial positions.
+Darren also provides clinical supervision as well as counselling in Belfast for other therapists and professionals in healthcare or managerial positions.

 Darren is author of the books, ‘When it’s Him‘, a book about different types of abuse and how it can affect men, and ‘Surviving Other People’s Self Esteem‘.
 These books are available on Kindle, ibooks, and other e-reading devices.